PeterReisNyman/StreamRL/README_MULTIAGENT.md

-# Multi-Agent Streaming System
+# Multi-Agent Streaming System for Collaborative Problem Solving

-A system where multiple AI agents stream tokens and can communicate with different visibility modes.
+A token-level interleaved multi-agent system where AI agents collaborate to solve problems by streaming their thoughts and solutions in real-time with different visibility modes.

+## Key Application: Collaborative Problem Solving

+This system enables multiple specialized AI agents to work together on complex problems:
+- **Creative Agent**: Generates innovative ideas and approaches
+- **Analytical Agent**: Evaluates feasibility and identifies issues
+- **Practical Agent**: Focuses on implementation and actionable steps

+Each agent sees the others' tokens **as they're generated** and can respond immediately, creating tight feedback loops and richer collaboration.

 ## Features

-- **Multiple AI Agents**: Each agent has a unique name and can stream responses
+- **Token-Level Interleaving**: Agents take turns generating one token at a time, seeing all previous tokens before generating their next one
+- **True Context Sharing**: Each agent sees the full conversation history before each token generation
 - **Two Visibility Modes**:
-  - `<broadcast>` 📢: Tokens visible to all agents
+  - `<broadcast>` 📢: Tokens visible to all agents (public discussion)
-  - `<internal>` 🤔: Tokens only visible to the agent itself (private thinking)
+  - `<internal>` 🤔: Tokens only visible to the agent itself (private thinking/brainstorming)
-- **Real-time Token Streaming**: See each token as it's generated
-- **Message Routing**: Agents only see messages they're allowed to see
-- **Tool System**: Agents can switch modes mid-stream
+- **Real-time Collaboration**: Agents react to partial information, not just complete thoughts
+- **Specialized Roles**: Each agent brings unique perspective to problem-solving

 ## Installation